jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 The purpose of the assignment is to give you experience writing simple shared memory programs using OpenMP.
 This exercise is intended to provide a gentle introduction to parallel programming and will provide a foundation for writing and/or running much more complex programs on various parallel programming environments.

-You are supposed to use the amarillo machine to get your code workign for the final speedups and other results.
+You are supposed to use the amarillo machine to get your code working for the final speedups and other results.
-Your accounts are already setup on the machine and you will be launching your jobs on amarillo using a job queueing system (TODO: Add qsub instructions).
+Your accounts are already setup on the machine.
+You can ssh with your kerberos user ID and password.
+Let Ayaz know via email or teams if you do not have an account.

+**Important: When using amarillo, be sure to consider other users.**

+1. This is a research machine used by students in the DArchR research group and beyond.
+2. Other people in the class may be conducting experiments.

+Follow these simple guidelines:

+- Before running an experiment, check to see if anyone else is running an experiment with `top`.
+If you see a version of `ocean` running, wait a few minutes.
+- Don't let your tests run for too long.
+Most tests should finish in < 1 minute and all tests should finish in < 5 minutes.
+- If you see `gem5` processes running for a long period of time, let Jason know via Teams.
+We'll ask the current amarillo users to hold off on executing and long-running jobs.

+Any questions about amarillo should be posted on the Teams portal.

 ## OpenMP